madebyafox/STS-Sequence_Timeline_Study/README.md

 ### Please Cite As
 Fox, A.R., Van den Berg, M., & De Vries, E. (2016).
 Representing Sequence: The Influence of Timeline Axis and Direction on Causal Reasoning in Litigation Law. *In* 38th Annual Conference of the Cognitive Science Society.
 Philadelphia, PA, USA. (pp. 450-455).

+note: this project was not developed using best practices for reproducibility.
+For assistance interpreting or reproducing this study, please contact the researcher at : amyraefox at gmail dot com